kubescape/kubescape-network-scanner/README.md

 - **Authentication Check and Exposed Services Detection**: Kubescape Network Scanner allows you to verify if services are properly authenticated and provides insights into exposed services, helping you mitigate potential risks proactively.

+## How it Works
+Kubescape Network Scanner utilizes the OSI model as a framework for understanding and analyzing network communication.
+The scanning process involves a meticulous layer-by-layer approach, starting from the transport layer all the way up to the application layer.
+By maintaining seamless connections between layers, Kubescape Network Scanner identifies services running on each layer, providing valuable information for securing your Kubernetes clusters.